cosinekitty/sapphire/TubeUnit.md

 Higher values move the escape valve upward, requiring more pressure to build up in the chamber before the piston can move high enough to allow air to start escaping into the tube.
 * **DECAY**: An attenuation constant that affects how quickly vibrations reflecting back and forth in the tube die out.
-Larger values cause more reververation.
+Larger values cause more reverberation.
 * **ANGLE**: The angular polarization introduced to negative reflections returning from the far end of the tube.
 * **ROOT**: Adjusts the resonant frequency of the tube by making it longer or shorter.